-Insurance information is available at Student Health Services and on the college web-site as well.
+Health related literature and pamphlets are available.
+Other services provided are screening of immunizations forms, physical education waivers (gym waivers) allied health, nursing, mortuary science and all sports physical exam forms.
+Health insurance information is available at the Student Health Services office as well as online.
 All students are covered by an accident insurance plan (excluding motor vehicle accidents).
-Full-time students are covered by a 24-hour a day, seven-day a week policy, while part-time students are covered only while on campus.
+Full time students are covered by a 24-hour a day, seven day a week policy.
+Part time students are covered only while on campus.
 The accident insurance is included in the student activity fee.
-For a detailed description of services visit the College website www.ncc.edu or call us at 516.572.7123.
+For a detailed description of services, please visit the college website: www.ncc.edu/healthservices or call us at 516.572.7123.